cloudmesh-community/book/chapters/cloud/multipass.md

 >
 > cms k3s [--hypervisor=hyperkit] --names=\"node[0-3]\" deploy
 >
 > where the first note is assumed to be the master.
-THis commands deploys
+This command deploys
-> on your local computer a 3 node kubernetes cluster.
+> on your local computer, a 3 node Kubernetes cluster.
 >
 > Extend the
-> commandlist to include
+> command list to include
 >
 > start, stop, purge, delete, ... and so on.
 Discuss with others in class
 > what commands should be implemented.